How to Prevent Diesel Lubricity Problems

 Here’s how to prevent diesel lubricity problems

 Diesel lubricity problems started appearing once Ultra Low Sulfur Diesel (ULSD) was introduced to the market, somewhere mid-2006.
 Since then, these engines have evolved and became a more precise fuel burning mechanism.
-For example the majority of today’s heavy and light-duty diesel vehicles run on a common rail fuel injection system which is a great system that works with clearances tweaked to the micron level to output great power and torque, but it can be offset by the lack of lubricity in critical areas.
+For example the majority of today’s heavy and light-duty diesel vehicles run on a common rail fuel injection system.
+It’s a great system that works with clearances tweaked to the micron level to output great power and torque.
+However, this output can be offset by the lack of lubricity in critical areas.

 If you’re running a diesel of any kind, you should read on.
 If you’re running a gasoline powered vehicle, then you’re in luck because the way the engine operates and the pressures at which it does so, don’t necessarily require more lubrication than gasoline has to offer.
 With that said, you should still read this informative article and draw your own conclusions.

 What happens when you have low lubricity in the fuel?

 In today’s advanced, high-pressure diesel systems, both the pump and injector rely solely on the fuel for their lubrication.
 This sets the stage for prevention of diesel lubricity problems.

 Since the switch to ULSD (Ultra Low Sulfur Diesel), fleet owners and regular diesel users alike have complained about the following: